solidsnack/pglite/README.md

     info/                                          -- Metadata used by `pglite`
     log                                                    -- Postgres log file
-    main                            -- Utilities used by control scripts, below remove                  -- Stop the database server and delete the database run                          -- Run a command that connects to the database sql   -- Connect to the database with `psql`, starting the server if needed setup                       -- Change settings or reinitialize the database
+    main                            -- Utilities used by control scripts, below reset              -- Stop the database server and clear the data directory run                          -- Run a command that connects to the database sql   -- Connect to the database with `psql`, starting the server if needed setup                       -- Change settings or reinitialize the database